OpenSDN-io/docs/tungsten-fabric-cloud-native-user-guide/how-to-install-opensdn-openshift46.rst

        customizations <https://docs.openshift.com/container-platform/4.5/installing/installing_aws/installing-aws-customizations.html>`__
        document from Red Hat OpenShift.

-    -  You may want to add the credentials to the Contrail secured registry at ``hub.juniper.net`` at this point of the procedure.
+    -  You may want to add the credentials to the OpenSDN secured registry at ``hub.juniper.net`` at this point of the procedure.

     A sample ``install-config.yaml`` file: